JingzhaoZhang/why-clipping-accelerates/README.md

 # Smoothness vs Gradient norm

+A pytorch implementation for the LSTM experiments in the paper: Why Gradient Clipping Accelerates Training: A Theoretical Justification for Adaptivity

 This repo is based on the repo at https://github.com/salesforce/awd-lstm-lm.
 Please refer to the original repo for a detailed setup description.

 For data setup, run `./getdata.sh`.